Living in Kazakhstan

 We asked people if there is a lot of crime.
 They answered:

 "Kazakhstan has a relatively low crime rate compared to other countries.
 However, there have been reports of organized crime, drug trafficking, and human trafficking in the country.
-Additionally, there have been reports of corruption and bribery in the government and business sectors," said one expat in Kazakhstan.
+Additionally, there have been reports of corruption and bribery in the government and business sectors," wrote a member in Kazakhstan.

 Is there a lot of diversity?
 Are people in Kazakhstan accepting of differences?

 "It's generally very relaxed.
 There is no dress code the women in summer wear very revealing clothes.
 Generally people are smartly dressed only the expats wear shorts in town.
-I have never seen homosexuals openly walking hand in hand as in Europe so I have the impression this is not tolerated, nor people kissing on the streets, so I assume its not done," said one expat in Almaty.
+I have never seen homosexuals openly walking hand in hand as in Europe so I have the impression this is not tolerated, nor people kissing on the streets, so I assume its not done," wrote a member in Almaty.

 What are the schools in Kazakhstan like?